 DISCLOSURE CROWN CASTLE METRIC OR QUALITATIVE DISCLOSURE DISCLOSURE LOCATION 2-22 Statement on sustainable development strategy "Our strategy is to provide profitable solutions to connect communities and people, and our carbon neutral goal furthers our commitment to deploy our strategy sustainably.
-Our business model is inherently sustainable, as shared infrastructure solutions limit the proliferation of infrastructure and minimize the use of natural resources.
-We are taking action to improve on our strong foundation, including proactive work to reduce our energy consumption and source renewable energy." - Jay Brown, Chief Executive Officer Leadership Letter 2-23 Policy commitments We maintain policies and guidelines that set expectations, provide guidance and reinforce our ethical standards through periodic training opportunities across all levels of our company.
+Our business model is inherently sustainable, as shared infrastructure solutions reduce the use of natural resources.
+We are taking action to improve on our strong foundation, including proactive work to reduce our energy consumption and source renewable energy." - Jay Brown, Chief Executive Officer 2-23 Policy commitments We maintain policies and guidelines that set expectations, provide guidance and reinforce our ethical standards through periodic training opportunities across all levels of our company.
 Our Ethics Policy applies to all of our directors, officers and employees and addresses our ethics and compliance policies on various matters.
 Our Supplier Code of Conduct outlines ethics and compliance expectations for our suppliers, including issues related to conflicts of interest, competition and fair dealing.
 Our Human Rights Policy reflects our commitment to promoting human rights, dignity and equality with all stakeholders.
-Refer to the included policy links for additional details.
+Refer to the included policy link for additional details.
 Policies We have developed our Human Rights Policy with guidance from the principles of the United Nations (UN) Universal Declaration of Human Rights.
 Within our policy, we strictly prohibit and do not tolerate discrimination against or harassment of teammates, applicants and covered persons because of race (including traits historically associated with race, such as hair texture and protective hairstyles), color, religion, creed, national origin or ancestry, ethnicity, sex (including pregnancy or pregnancy-related conditions), gender (including gender identity and expression as well as status as a transgender individual), sexual orientation, age, physical or mental disability, citizenship, genetic information, marital status, past, current or prospective service in the uniformed services, or any other characteristic protected under applicable federal, state or local law.
-Depending on the policy, each one is approved by the board of directors, our EVP & General Counsel and/or certain members of our EMT.
+Depending on the policy, each one is approved by the board of directors, our General Counsel and/or certain members of our EMT.
 We expect our employees and the suppliers who represent us to comply with applicable laws and regulations and to demonstrate their commitment to maintaining high ethical standards throughout their work for and with our company.
 We provide our employees with training to enhance their understanding of responsible behavior and our strict ethical standards.
 2-24 Embedding policy commitments All employees are responsible for reading, understanding and complying with our policies and exercising good judgment.
-We require annual training and an acknowledgment by our employees for several of our key policies.
-Our B3 values-Be Real, Be Accountable, and Be an Owner-are fundamental to how we work and connect with one another and our customers and make decisions that drive our business.
+We require annual training and an acknowledgment by our employees of several of our key policies.
+Our PURPLE corporate values-People matter, Us together is better, Right thing always, Pursue excellence, Learn and grow, and Embrace stewardship-are fundamental to how we work and connect with one another and our customers, and make decisions that drive our business.
 Policies